 The Duty Controller will complete, collate and keep daily records for the Winter Service which will be held electronically, in accordance with the Quality Plan.
 The processes will ensure that all the required records are complete, correct and available for inspection.
-The Director and the Performance Audit Group are provided with a remote access facility to view the Winter Service Records on the shared server.
+The Director and the Performance Audit Group are provided with: